0nn0/website-development-questionnaire/README.md

 - Will this domain solely be used for the website, or also for other purposes?
 E.g. a client FTP?

 ### Hosting
-- What are the specifications of the current server?
-- Do you have a strong preference for a hosting provider and server setup?
+- Preference for a hosting provider and server setup?
-- Will the deployment of the application be done in-house or by us?
-- Do you require any maintenance service in constant basis?
-E.g. Tracking the server and taking actions, if necessary.
+- Any data that needs to be migrated?
+- Who will be responsible for the deployment?

 ### Quality Assurance
 - Who should execute the Quality Assurance?
 Ideally external partner, not client or developers.